openpathsampling/openpathsampling/docs/topics/how_use.rst

 ****

 Our examples tend to partially reflect this approach.
+In particular, the alanine dipeptide TPS is an example where the actual sampling script is quite short and simple.
 In practice, I usually put equilibration with the sampling, while it is often with the setup in the examples.
 Also, the examples use a notebook for the sampling (to fit more easily with the other stages, and to mix in text descriptions).